wlbr/advent_of_code_2020/day15/README.md

    * Given the starting numbers 3,1,2, the 2020th number spoken is 1836.
    * Given your starting numbers, what will be the 2020th number spoken?

+Given your starting numbers, __what will be the 30000000th number spoken?__

 Your puzzle input is 6,19,0,5,7,13,1.